On the Security & Privacy in Federated Learning: Discussion

+\begin{challenge} \textbf{\textit{The evaluation metrics used to define a satisfactory attack or defense vary in the literature.
+For instance, as seen in Table~\ref{tab:attacks2}, the authors~\cite{Xie} proposed using the ASR, which describes the ability of the attack to stay during rounds, while other authors suggested sticking with the accuracy~\cite{DucNguyen}.
+Due to the lack of standard metrics that define the attack or defense success, we find it relevant to research and conveniently propose the best usable metrics.}}\end{challenge}

 Furthermore, we encounter an inconsistency when evaluating the effect of the number of clients on the attacks and defenses.
-Few articles provide the number of clients, the number of adversarial clients, and the number of clients selected per round, complicating experiments' evaluation and repeatability. \begin{challenge} \textbf{\textit{We propose to perform a further study to evaluate the effect of the number of clients on attacks and defenses performance.}}\end{challenge}
+Few papers provide the number of clients, the number of adversarial clients, and the number of clients selected per round, complicating experiments' evaluation and repeatability.